HOW TO MAKE AND USE COMPOST TEA FROM TOMATO TONE

 NOTE: Tomato Tone tea will begin to develop a stench after a few days of non-use.
 It usually becomes worse with every passing day.
 It still can be used and would not hurt your plants, just your ego!

-I believe Tomato Tone is sold in 8 and 18 pound bag quantities.
+I believe Tomato Tone is sold in 4, 8 and 18 pound bag quantities.
 I purchase the 18 pound bags for about fifteen dollars each.
 There may also be smaller quantities available, inquire!
 PS: Watch out for end of season sales, where TT and other organic fertilizers can be purchased for as much as half that costs .
-Stores excellently in cool dry place.
+Espoma Tomato Tone stores excellently in cool dry places.

 Let me know if this article helped!!